Agreements for CiC schemes

-There are a number of agreements which must be entered into when making connections onto the WPD network.
-This includes agreements specifically for ICP’s and IDNO’s plus connection agreements to be signed by their end users when WPD are to adopt the connections.
+There are a number of agreements which must be entered into when making connections onto the NGED network.
+This includes agreements specifically for ICP’s and IDNO’s plus connection agreements to be signed by their end users when NGED are to adopt the connections.

 We have developed a bilateral agreement which combines both the network access for live LV jointing (and trial HV Operations jointing) together with the network adoption agreement.
 This FNAA Agreement allows an ICP/IDNO to sign up to one overarching agreement for adoption of assets and live jointing works across all four NGED areas.
 A Site Specific Schedule sits under the overarching agreement and is put in place for each scheme or project and requires substantially less paper work than the previous Tripartite agreement.